yashk1/yashk1/README.md

 I am Yash, a Data Scientist from Seattle

 ##### ✨ About me✨
-- Currently working as a People analyste
+- Currently working as a People analyst
 - 📊 Transition to data scientist since **Jan 2021**
 - 📝 Taught myself Machine Learning, SQL, Python